-Because of our proximity to the Washington Irving Trail we offer our guests the option to hire mountain bikes – and a packed lunch, too, if you wish!
-You’ll have the opportunity to cycle for miles without having to use tarmac roads.
+Because of our proximity to the Washington Irving Trail we offer our keen biking guests the option to prebook and hire mountain bikes for their stay – You’ll have the opportunity to cycle for miles without having to use tarmac roads.
 Ideal for those wishing to get out of the rat race!
 In fact Alhama de Granada and the Hot Springs can be reached on a bike in less than 20 minutes.
 Maybe longer if you stop at the local tapas bars, or are visiting during the fiesta period.
 A spectacle not to be missed!

 For those of you wishing to discover the wider history of southern Spain and the Moorish trails, El Amparo is the place to stay.

 No trip to Spain would be complete without a visit to the cosmopolitan city of Granada.
 This vibrant town, which is only 40 minutes by car, is a blend of ancient and modern cultures and lies in the centre of Andalucia, the heart of Moorish Spain.